Massachusetts Tax Burden & State Budget

 Think of it this way: Imagine your neighborhood's block party budget.
 If the families with the biggest contributions keep moving away — taking their paychecks with them — things get tighter for everyone, even if the total number of houses stays about the same.
 That's what the data is hinting at for Massachusetts right now.

 What to watch for: Two IRS datasets will answer this definitively.
-The 2023 in-state income data (expected sometime in 2025 or 2026) will show if fewer top earners filed from a Massachusetts address.
-The 2023-24 migration data (likely released around March 2027) will show if the trend continued into a second year.
+The 2023 in-state income data will show if fewer top earners filed from a Massachusetts address; it had been expected by 2026 but has not been published as of July 2026.
+The 2023-24 migration data (the IRS has indicated around March 2027) will show if the trend continued into a second year.
 Until then, the 29% gap is the strongest evidence we have — suggestive, but not yet conclusive.

 Who Actually Funds Massachusetts?